Seton Hall University Launches Initiative to Empower Early-Stage Entrepreneurs - The Village Green

+The ImpactNJ program is currently accepting applications and is open to aspiring entrepreneurs and existing business owners who may have limited access to capital, training or other essential resources.

-Set to begin in January 2026, the program is part of the nationally recognized Urban Poverty and Business Initiative (UPBI), a growing network of universities and nonprofit partners across the globe working together to address poverty through the lens of entrepreneurship and economic empowerment.
+Set to begin in January 2026, ImpactNJ is part of the nationally recognized Urban Poverty and Business Initiative (UPBI), a growing network of universities and nonprofit partners worldwide committed to expanding opportunity through entrepreneurship and sustainable community development.
+UPBI is led by the University of Notre Dame’s McKenna Center for Human Development and Global Business, housed within the Keough School of Global Affairs.

 Boot Camp and Mentoring Program Features